Transmission of material in this release is embargoed until

 Use of Seasonally Adjusted and Unadjusted Data

-adjusted data are computed using seasonal factors derived by the X-13ARIMA-SEATS seasonal adjustment
+Seasonally adjusted data are computed using seasonal factors derived by the X-13ARIMA-SEATS

 The Bureau of Labor Statistics uses intervention analysis seasonal adjustment for some CPI series.

-Intervention analysis seasonal adjustment is a process by which the distortions caused by such unusual
+change.
+Intervention analysis seasonal adjustment is a process by which the distortions caused by

-events are estimated and removed from the data prior to calculation of seasonal factors.
-The resulting
+such unusual events are estimated and removed from the data prior to calculation of seasonal

-to normal pricing after the worldwide economic downturn in 2008.
-Retaining this outlier data during
+return to normal pricing after the worldwide economic downturn in 2008.
+Retaining this outlier

-seasonal factor calculation would distort the computation of the seasonal portion of the time series
+data during seasonal factor calculation would distort the computation of the seasonal portion of

-data for motor fuel, so it was estimated and removed from the data prior to seasonal adjustment.
+the time series data for motor fuel, so it was estimated and removed from the data prior to

-Following that, seasonal factors were calculated based on this “prior adjusted” data.
-These seasonal
+seasonal adjustment.
+Following that, seasonal factors were calculated based on this “prior adjusted”

-For the seasonal factors introduced in January 2017, BLS adjusted 40 series using intervention analysis
+For the seasonal factors introduced in January 2018, BLS adjusted 38 series using intervention

-seasonal adjustment, including selected food and beverage items, motor fuels, and natural gas.
+analysis seasonal adjustment, including selected food and beverage items, motor fuels, and

 Revision of Seasonally Adjusted Indexes

-for up to 5 years after their original release.
-Every year, economists in the CPI calculate new seasonal
+revision for up to 5 years after their original release.
+Every year, economists in the CPI

 Determining Seasonal Status

-Using these criteria, BLS economists determine whether a series should change its status from
+criteria.
+Using these criteria, BLS economists determine whether a series should change its